BaharAV/BS-Project/README.md

-Presentation and Summary files for my BSc thesis project: Design and Implementation of an AI-powered Image Description System for Mobile Devices.
+Presentation and Summary files for my BS thesis project: Design and Implementation of an AI-powered Image Description System for Mobile Devices.

 An Android application integrated with a server to utilize AI models for object recognition and detection, image captioning, and suggesting music genres based on identified objects: